Polson Middle School

 Positive youth development is an intentional, pro-social approach that engages youth within their communities in a manner that enhances youths' strengths; and promotes positive outcomes for young people by providing opportunities, fostering positive relationships, and furnishing the support needed to build on their leadership strengths.

 Girls Leadership Group

-Peer Helpers is for students at Polson who are considered trustworthy and helpful to their peers.
+Peer Helpers is for 7th and 8th students who are considered trustworthy and helpful to their peers.
 These students are trained in communication and problem solving skills.
-Two trainings are conducted throughout the academic year.
 The training consists of a weekend retreat and five additional weekly sessions.
 Upon completion of the weekend, Alumni Peer Helpers serve others through the following: peer supported tutorial services, easing the transition for new students, discussion groups with faculty to improve student/teacher communication and respect, assisting the guidance counselors in orientation programs for students coming to Polson School.
 They also work on community service activities to improve school culture.
-If interested you must fill out the Peer Helper registration form and follow the instructions carefully.
-Space is limited.
-For more information please contact Peg Butler at email@example.com or 203-245-5645.

 These trained peer helpers learn to respond effectively when their fellow students experience a wide range of difficulties, and they receive valuable coaching in connecting vulnerable peers to appropriate resources.
 If you are interested in this program please contact Peg Butler

 A leadership program for 6th grade students who want to make a positive change at Polson Middle School through awareness campaigns and serving as role models for their peers.
 Students are nominated for this program by their team teachers.

 Epic is a joint effort between MYFS and Polson Middle School to foster targeted students’ social skills.
 After the sixth graders are fully trained in the Allies program they then have the opportunity to practice their new skills through cooperative play and role modeling.